 2. Electric (120 AC) side of water heaters also have a high limit or ECO.
 Some inside the access door, some at the rear.

 3. Both major manufactures have a service bulletin out warning against aftermarket 120 AC add on heating elements.

 4. Atwood now has an aftermarket adjustable thermostat for the DSI model.

 5. Suburbans have an anode rod to equalize aggressive water action providing Cathode protection for the glass lined tank.
 This is a very important factor in the life of your tank.
 The anode rod should be removed periodically for inspection.
 I have been asked how often.
 The answer is based upon use.
 Full timers should inspect it monthly.
 Normal part time use check quarterly.
-Your water heater manual you got with your coach should have more information on this, as well as, much other information on your water heater.
+Your water heater manual you got with your coach should have more information on this, as well as, much other information on your water heater and other maintenance tips.

 A good Suburban anode rod and a worn out anode rod